khermano/eshop-project-springboot/README.md

 ## About the service

-- every project of this repository have to be up and running for application to work correct
+- every project of this repository has to be up and running for the application to work correctly
 - application endpoints will be then available at http://localhost:8080
 - Eureka server info can be found here: http://localhost:8761
-  - here we can see in one place if applications are UP or DOWN

 ### Health info details

-- application is using Spring Actuator to provide information about health od the services
+- application uses Spring Actuator to provide information about the health of the services
+- the status of individual services can be found on the Eureka server: http://localhost:8761
-- more details about projects can be found on endpoints:
+- more details about the health of the application can be found on endpoints:
   - serviceRegistry: http://localhost:8761/actuator/health
   - userService: http://localhost:8081/actuator/health
   - categoryService: http://localhost:8082/actuator/health